Best Note-Taking and Writing Apps for University Students

 Stay organised with these note-taking and writing apps

-Balancing lectures, assignments, and deadlines can feel like juggling fire.
-Luckily, some brilliant apps can make your uni life smoother — whether you’re organising your notes, writing essays, or managing research.
+Balancing lectures, assignments, and deadlines can feel overwhelming.
+Luckily, there are some excellent apps that can make university life smoother — whether you’re organising notes, writing essays, or managing research.

-Each of these apps shines in its own way, and together they cover everything you’ll need to stay on top of your studies.
+Each of the tools below shines in its own way, and together they cover everything you need to stay organised and productive throughout the academic year.

 Apple Notes — quick notes and easy sharing

 If you’re part of the Apple ecosystem, this one’s a no-brainer.
-Apple Notes is perfect for jotting down class reminders, sharing project updates with your group, or keeping track of deadlines.
+Apple Notes is ideal for jotting down lecture reminders, sharing project updates with classmates, or keeping track of deadlines.

-Best for: Students using iPhones, iPads, or Macs who love simplicity and collaboration.
+Best for: Students using iPhones, iPads, or Macs who value simplicity and collaboration.

 Looking for student accommodation in the UK?